discordconsole-team/DiscordConsole/README.md

 token, just type `<token>` in the terminal.
 If it's a user token, enter `user <token>`.
 If it's a webhook, enter `webhook <link>.`

+If you have copied your token to your clipboard and are having troubles pasting it on Windows, use the substitute `${paste}` in place of your token.

 Then, just press enter!
 You'll get the following screen:
 ![Picture](https://i.imgur.com/tnurMPA.png)

 Try to type something like `help` and let the magic happen!
 For a detailed review of each command, type `help command`.

+DiscordConsole also supports the use of quotes ("") to use more than one word as an argument.

 ### Credits